Bergen County assistance programs.

 The Housing Authority of Bergen County ((201) 336 - 6490) can offer short term, temporary financial assistance with paying for rent, security deposit and heating and utility bill assistance.

-Several other homeless prevention programs operate in the region.
+Several other homeless prevention and emergency rent programs operate in the region.
 Get money to pay rent to avoid an eviction, or funds to pay a security deposit.
 More on Bergen County rent assistance.

 Financial assistance for bills, rent, free food, and other aid